oissevalt/opzione/README.md

 In the above example, `&numptr` is ultimately deferenced to `nil`, which can still cause a runtime panic, especially when `IsNone` confidently reports `false`.

-Therefore, `Simple` is preferred when you only need to work with value types or single pointers.
+Therefore, `Simple` is preferred when you only need to work with value types or simple pointers.

 ## Chained